taliaora/taliaora.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi!
 I'm Natalia.
-A freelance data scientist and a PhD candidate awaiting my Viva.
+An EPSRC Postdoctoral Fellow, a freelance data scientist, and a PhD candidate awaiting my Viva ( scheduled for Oct 2025).
 I recently finished my PhD project as a member of an AIMLAC programme (Artificial Intelligence, Machine Learning and Advanced Computing), focusing on cancer research.
 During the past few years, I specialised in multimodal data fusion methods, Explainable artificial intelligence (XAI), multiomics, signal preprocessing approaches, statistics, and bioinformatics.

 I graduated from a University of Nottingham in 2020, with a BSc Hons in Biochemistry.
 Both, my PhD and my undergraduate degree provide me with a unique skillset, with a deep understanding of computational biology and AI applications in medicine.